jyng/jyng.github.io/_posts/2017-04-09-photography.md

 # Introduction

-I've been taking photos for about 6 years.
+I've been taking photos for about six years.
 Mostly on and off because I'll hit a creative block and just quit from mental fatigue.
 Here are some pictures I've taken in the past my colleagues have said they liked.
 {{end_block}}
 {{image-grid}}